rdoxenham/openstack-training/documentation/openstack-manual.md

 Then, to save changes, run:

 	# virsh net-start default

-Note: It's possible to configure the guests manually with static IP addresses after the machine has booted up, note that you'll have to use virt-viewer to access the console first

-	# virt-viewer openstack-controller

-	-inside the guest-

-	# vi /etc/sysconfig/network-scripts/ifcfg-eth0

-	-or-

-	# system-config-network

 For ease of connection to your virtual machine instances, it would be prudent to add the machines to your /etc/hosts file-